Larsende/Agility2020-AS3/class1/module1/module04.rst

 Already Existing WAF policy deployment
 --------------------------------------

-If you already have a WAF policy on the BIG-IP that you would like to apply to your application then it is easy enough to just reference it in the AS3 declaration in the policyWAF area, as follows:
+#.
+If you already have a WAF policy on the BIG-IP that you would like to apply to your application then it is easy enough to just reference it in the AS3 declaration in the policyWAF area.

+#.
+In Postman select the Lab3, ``HTTPS with local WAF policy`` request.
+Notice in the body the ``policyWAF`` option.

     .. code-block:: json
         :linenos: